 The profession of Respiratory Care itself, the leadership of respiratory care departments and services, and most importantly the care of our patients will be advanced as our members themselves advance their qualifications through higher academic preparation.
-Academic institutions which conduct respiratory therapy education should develop bachelors', masters' and doctoral programs at this time to support the need for such higher education within the field of respiratory care.
+Academic institutions which conduct respiratory therapy education should develop bachelors, masters and doctoral programs at this time to support the need for such higher education within our field.